SmartBear/docker-soapui-testrunner/README.md

   ```"C:\readyapi\reports" -> "/host_mnt/C/readyapi/reports"```

 - *-e LICENSE_SERVER="License Server Address"*
     Specifies the address of the license server.
-When a container runs, it connects to the specified server to obtain the SoapUI floating license.<br/>
+When a container runs, it connects to the specified server to obtain the ReadyAPI Test floating license.<br/>
     Usage: ```-e LICENSE_SERVER="10.0.10.1:1099"```

     **Tip**: Alternatively, you can specify the address of the license server in an image (see [above](#specify-a-license-server)).